 This agreement between you and DDWA, including all attachments or amendments thereof.
-This Policy
+This Policy constitutes the entire contract between the parties and supersedes any prior agreement, or understanding between the parties.

 Primary Teeth

 The original baby teeth that come in first.
 Your primary teeth are temporary and fall out.